 Supplementary Figure: Illustration of decision tree model used for health economic comparison of Vfrac and Standard of Care (SoC)*

 * Cohort is assigned to either Vfrac or SoC.
 They either have underlying osteoporotic vertebral fracture (OVF) or not.
 Vfrac and SoC have some probability of referring patients for radiograph; for Vfrac these probabilities come from the Vfrac study while for SoC these come from stakeholder work.
 All referred patients incur a radiograph cost of £72.
 OVF patients who are referred receive alendronate/bisphosphonate while OVF patients without referral receive no treatment.
 A lifetime horizon for patients with starting age 76 (chosen to match study data) was adopted.
-Lifetime Longterm QALYs and costs for OVF patients on alendronate or no treatment come from a previously published bisphosphonate model.
+Lifetime QALYs and costs for OVF patients on alendronate or no treatment come from a previously published bisphosphonate model.
 Patients without OVF do not incur costs or QALYs beyond the radiograph and are assumed zero for calculation (this has no impact on incremental results and thus conclusions).
 Mean costs and QALYs are presented only for illustration as the model is fully probabilistic.

 SECTION 4: VFRAC STROBE DIAGRAM